Migration (soundtrack): Background and production

 On June 18, 2023, it was announced that John Powell would compose Migration's score, marking his second collaboration with Illumination following The Lorax (2012).
 Renner wanted a score that had "a level of unusual creativity" and fun.
 The score uses a lot of string instruments and human vocals.
 Powell tried emulating 1960s music, in which there were a lot of vocals, and Renner responded positively.
-He also felt that he may have gotten the gig after expressing his admiration of Sergei Prokofiev’s Peter and the Wolf (1936) to the director.
+He also felt that he may have gotten the gig after expressing his admiration of Sergei Prokofiev's Peter and the Wolf (1936) to the director.

 Powell created themes that matched the mentality of the characters in the film.
 Mack's theme was one of the first pieces he worked on.
 For the character, he was tasked with crafting a theme of a reluctant hero that evolves throughout his journey.
-Unlike most hero themes, Powell wrote one that "went down" and "didn’t go anywhere."
+Unlike most hero themes, Powell wrote one that "went down" and "didn't go anywhere."
 Pam's theme was the opposite and "was always opening up and reaching," reflecting her character.
 As the journey in the film progresses, Mack's theme becomes bigger and grander, reflecting his growth, and by the time they reach Jamaica, it becomes a standard hero theme.
 In Peter and the Wolf, the duck is represented by an oboe.
 The team was heavily inspired by the piece and made reference to it in the score, particularly in portraying Mack's anxiety.

 As the characters approach New York City, the score becomes more mysterious, setting the tone of an alien world.
 To create the chaotic and dangerous atmosphere of the city, Powell used a lot of strange noises.
 For the theme of Chump, the leader of a pigeon gang in the city, he used a kora.
 As no humans speak in the film, Powell had to create a musical voice for the human chef.
 Renner described the character as alien and animal, so Powell tried to capture the feeling of a predator.
 He said, "I just treated it as if it was sort of an action movie and there was a very dangerous animal prowling around."
 One of the most challenging, but biggest highlights of the production for the composer, was capturing the feeling of flight.
 He sought to make the audience feel the character's "elation" and the "ecstatic feeling that they get from flight."
 To do this, he tried to capture how he and humans in general feel about the idea of flight.

+This is the first Illumination film to not have its score recorded in Los Angeles.
+Instead, the score was recorded at AIR Lyndhurst Studios in London.